 6. Go back to your first draft and revise

-My first draft rested for about two months (the time it took me to finish the sequel), and during that time I learned a lot more about writing, so I could see how terrible my draft truly was.
+My first draft rested for about two months and during that time I learned a lot more about writing, so I could see how terrible my draft truly was.
 When I had originally finished it, I thought I just needed to get some feedback and it would be ready for publication, but I was so wrong.
 There was a lot of work to do.

 7. Learn about plot structure and character arc